Sinaloa

 Is it safe?

 Here’s the straight answer.
-Culiacán saw serious cartel infighting in 2024–2025 after the Zambada arrest, and that violence is real.
-But Mazatlán’s tourist zones stayed largely insulated and heavily policed, and most visitors have no trouble.
-Enjoy the coast, skip Culiacán, avoid rural highways after dark, and check current conditions before you go rather than trusting a headline from either direction.
+Culiacán saw serious cartel infighting in 2024–2025 after the arrest of Ismael “El Mayo” Zambada, and that violence was real — shootouts, roadblocks, closed schools.
+But Mazatlán’s tourist zones stayed largely insulated and heavily policed through all of it, and the overwhelming majority of visitors have no trouble at all.
+The playbook: enjoy the coast, skip Culiacán, and stay off the rural intercity highways after dark.
+For the wider national picture, read is Mexico safe and always check current conditions rather than trusting a single headline in either direction.

 When to go